Revisiting Cases 2 and 11 of the Map Color Theorem: Case 11

 \section{Case 11}

 Ringel and Youngs \cite{RingelYoungs-Case11} solved Case 11 using current graphs containing two vortices of type (V1), labeled $x$ and $y$, and a vortex of type (V3), whose corners are labeled $a$, $b$, and $c$.
 The derived embedding is a triangular embedding of the graph $K_{12s+11}-K_5$.
-For expository purposes, we express their additional adjacency step as generally as possible and reinterpret their two handle operations as a single modification that increases the genus by 2.
+For expository purposes, we attempt to express their additional adjacency step as generally as possible and reinterpret their two handle operations as a single modification that increases the genus by 2.

 Given an edge $e$ incident with two triangular faces, removing $e$ and replacing it with the other ``diagonal'' $e'$ of the resulting quadrangular face is called an \emph{edge flip}.
-Whenever an edge is added to an embedding, if its endpoints are already adjacent (and we wish to keep the graph simple), this edge can result in a sequence of edge flips.
-We wish for such sequences to terminate by ultimately connecting two nonadjacent vertices.
+If $e'$ connects two vertices that are already adjacent, we keep the graph simple by deleting that other edge.
+This triggers a sequence of edge flips that we can engineer to connect two specific nonadjacent vertices.

 We begin by constraining the vortices, as illustrated in Figure \ref{fig-case11boundary}.
 Let $\delta$ and $\varepsilon$ be the excesses of the (V1) vortices $x$ and $y$, respectively.
-We require that $\varepsilon \equiv 2 \pmod{3}$, that the (V3) vortex is adjacent to vortex $y$, and that the log is of the form:
+We require that $\varepsilon \equiv 2 \pmod{3}$, that the (V3) vortex is adjacent to vortex $y$, and that the log is of the form

 Let $\gamma$ be the current of the remaining arc entering the (V3) vortex.
 Since this current must satisfy $\gamma \equiv -\varepsilon \equiv 1 \pmod{3}$, the sequence of edge flips starting by deleting the edge $(\gamma, b)$, as seen in Figure \ref{fig-case11flips}(a), ends by adding the edge $(a, y)$.
 We also flip the edge $(0, -\varepsilon)$ to obtain $(b,y)$.